Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

         -
         - |image11|

-7. Finally, one of the Semaphores gets completely unblocked, which turns Job\_9 into 'READY' state.
+7. Finally, one of the Semaphores gets completely unblocked, which results in Job_9 changing into "READY" state.

    .. list-table::
       :header-rows: 0